amanzi/amanzi/doc/input_spec/AmanziInputSpec-v1.2.1-draft.rst

   * [SU] `"File Name Base`" [string]

-  * [U] `"File Name Digits`" [int] specify the number of digits that should be appended to the file name for the cycle number.
+  * [SU] `"File Name Digits`" [int] specify the number of digits that should be appended to the file name for the cycle number.

   * [SU] `"Cycle Macro`" [string] can accept label of user-defined Cycle Macro (see above)